Last updated on May 26th, 2026 at 07:42 am

 Amazing!

-Meanwhile, the InInstructornformed us that; There’s currently a jeep under the water.
+Meanwhile, the Instructor informed us that there’s currently a jeep under the water.
 So if you want to see that, you can go Diving the next day.

 However, Scuba Diving was not possible repeatedly as we had to leave in the morning from Havelock Island to Port Blair.